dozjs/doz/documentation/component-structure.md

 });
 ```

-Component compiled and mounted into the DOM
+it will be compiled and mounted into the DOM in this way

 ```
-<my-component> --------------> tag wrapper
+<my-component> --------------> tag component
     <div> -------------------> tag root
         My component
     </div>
 </my-component>
 ```

-The tag wrapper is accessible via `this.getHTMLElement()`,
+The tag component is also accessible via `this.getHTMLElement()`,
 this method returns the HTMLElement of the component.

 A component with multiple tag without parent node inside the template: